Each Christian has a personal story of how he/she came to know Jesus in a personal, life-changing way.

 See my use of Christianese: What is a prayer burden?

-8. Explain how you actually received Christ.
+8. Explain How you Received Christ.

 Share enough detail so the other person will know what to do if he/she has the desire to know Christ.
 Often, not knowing the logistics of receiving Christ keeps people from doing what their hearts long for.